1024pix/renovate-config/README.md

 Choose your `preset` :

 - `default`:
+  - wait 7 days after a version is published on npm to select it;
+  - runs once on Monday;
-  - create at most 5 pull request per week:
+  - create at most 5 pull request per week;
   - do not merge.
 - `aggressive`:
-  - create pull request as soon as possible (wait 7 days after a version is published on npm);
+  - runs several times per day;
   - create as many pull request as necessary;
   - merge if tests pass (do not wait for review).